Table of Contents[Hide][Show]

 520 Malcolm Ave SE

-This brewery offers tours (not during the pandemic) and has extensive indoor and outdoor space.
+This Minneapolis brewery has extensive indoor and outdoor space.
 During the day, Surly is family friendly and has tacos and bar food in the beer hall.
 There is a sit down pizza restaurant upstairs.
-At night, with fewer kids, you can enjoy at least 30 beers on tap.
+At night, with fewer kids, you can enjoy 35 beers on tap.
 The signature Furious is a must for first timers and returning out-of-towners.

 O’Shaughnessy Distillery